Efrat-Taig/eraser-inpainting-benchmark/README.md

 The eraser model and pipeline are open for academic research (free of charge) and available for purchase for other applications.

+For an in-depth overview of the Eraser pipeline, benchmarks, and key features, check out our Medium article [here](https://medium.com/@efrat_37973/brias-eraser-a-groundbreaking-tool-for-object-removal-in-images-787e7fcacf63).

 ## Dataset Composition
 The dataset consists of **100 images and their corresponding masks**, carefully curated to serve as a benchmark for object removal tasks.
 These images were sourced from three main areas: